Bolivar Bridge

 The Bolivar Bridge was a proposed bridge connecting Galveston Island and the Bolivar Peninsula in the United States state of Texas.
 Its intention was to replace the Bolivar Ferry, the only direct connection for traffic from Galveston Island.
-In 2007, it was decided that the study would not move forward leaving everything as is.
+In 2007, it was decided that the study would not move forward due to a failure in finding a toll partner to leverage funds, leaving everything as is.

-Bolivar Ferry
+Galveston-Port Bolivar Ferry

 Service between Galveston and Port Bolivar is currently provided via a ferry operated by the Texas Department of Transportation (TxDOT) linking both halves of State Highway 87.
 The state-operated ferry has operated since 1934, replacing earlier operations.

 Due to the rapid growth of the Greater Houston area (which includes Galveston County), the commute time required to board the ferry has rapidly increased (during the summer the wait can be up to two hours), which slows emergency response times (there are few emergency services, and no hospitals, on the peninsula, thus requiring trips to Galveston).
 Maintenance costs for the ferry crossing have risen to approximately $12 million per year, a 200 percent increase in the last eight years alone.
 The ferry is unusable in the event a tropical storm or hurricane approaches the area, thus forcing evacuating traffic onto the other two egresses from the island (Interstate 45 and a two-lane toll bridge on the west end of the island), and projected ship traffic in Galveston Bay (including the Houston Ship Channel) is expected to increase dramatically in the coming years.